Mikerad1/Manage-My-Services/README.md

 # Manage-My-Services
-This program helps you manage your windows services by allowing you to search for specific services, starting and stopping then and anything else that comes to mind
+This program helps you manage your windows services by allowing you to search for specific services, starting and stopping then and also showing the dependant services of a service.